All Products

 allow_other

-Modifies the permissions of the mount point to allow all users to access the mount directory, but not the files in the directory.
-You must separately set the permissions for the files in the directory.
-To modify the permissions of individual files, use the chmod command.
-To modify all files to have the same permissions, configure the umask option.
-By default, only the root user can set the -oallow_other option, and this option has no value.
-When you use this option, directly add the -oallow_other option.
+Modifies the permissions of the mount target to allow all users to access the mount directory.
+This does not include the files in the directory.
+You must set the permissions for files in the directory separately.
+To modify the permissions of a specific file, use the chmod command.
+To set the same permissions for all files, configure the umask option.
+By default, only the root user can set the -oallow_other option.
+The option has no value.
+To use it, simply add the -oallow_other option.

 ossfs bucket_name mount_point -ourl=endpoint -oallow_other